-Growth Strategies: 4 Things Your Business Can Learn from Simple Energy Founder Justin Segall
+Growth Strategies: 4 Things Your Business Can Learn from Simple Energy (Now Uplight) Founder Justin Segall

 - Dan Fredrickson

 - May 22, 2019

 KO partner and contracts subscription practice lead Dan Fredrickson recently sat down with Simple Energy’s (now Uplight) founder and president Justin Segall to discuss several strategies that helped the company double its revenue in 2018 and increase its client base 50 percent to reach more than 40 million households in North America.